ilaydadinc/my-site-id/content/authors/admin/_index.md

 - Visitors
 ---

-Ilayda Dinc is a 2nd year masters student at the University of California Santa Barbara Bren School of Environmental Science and Management.
+Ilayda Dinc is a 2nd-year masters student at the University of California, Santa Barbara Bren School of Environmental Science and Management.
 She is focusing on Strategic Environmental Communication and Media.
-Her master's thesis projects aims to assess the impact of regenerative organic agriculture.
+Her master's thesis project aims to assess the impact of regenerative organic agriculture.